jkomoros/boardgame/README.md

 There is a fair bit of boilerplate to implement a move, and you'll define a large number of them for your game.
 There are also patterns that recur often and are tedious and error-prone to implement.

-That's why theres a `moves` package that defines three common move types.
+That's why there's a `moves` package that defines three common move types.
 You embed these moves anonymously in your move struct and then only override the methods you need to change.
 In some cases you don't even need to implement your own `Legal` or `Apply` because the base ones are sufficent.

 ##### moves.Base